loganbek/streamline-tools/meetingNotes.md

 - [ ]

 Write a long description for the Web Store?
 Can we strip and rip copy from another chrome extension on the store - maybe the web dev app or another developer tool app.

-need to just let your consciousness stream and see if we can get some halfrway devent copy in dis bitch.